google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/shortcuts.markdown

 ---
 {% wrap content %}

 This guide provides a quick reference to each shortcut availabe in Chrome DevTools.
-While some shortcuts are globally available across all of the DevTools, others are specific to a single panel, and are broken up based on where it can be used.
+While some shortcuts are available globally, others are specific to a single panel, and are broken up based on where it can be used.

 {% include modules/toc.liquid %}